Restic Backup I — Simple and beautiful backups

 - policy-based backup retention

 These key-features sound great and are even greater in usage.
 My next blog post will be about how to use restic and show more cool things that restic can do for you.
 I’m pretty sure restic can give you peace of mind, knowing that your data is safe and can be restored at any time if something happens.
+If you liked this blog post, make sure to follow me and support my writing.
 Thanks for reading!

 About the author